Murgator/gmod-donation-addon-tip4serv/README.md

 ***Option 2: Utilize the Tip4Serv addon's database feature***

+This option is preferable if you intend to create a subscription.
+In such a scenario, the permanent commands will be disabled once the subscription expires.

 Before proceeding, ensure that **MySQLOO** is installed on your Garry's Mod server.

 1) Fill in the `mysql_` identifiers in the `garrysmod/data/tip4serv/config.json` file.